The Wellness Workshop

-From there we’ll then provide you with a tailored plan created specifically to reach your personal goals in small achievable steps.
-We will also equip you with resources, recipe ideas, and practical exercises that will help facilitate the changes you wish to make.
+From there you'll be provided with a tailored plan created specifically to reach your personal goals in small achievable steps.
+You'll also be equipped with resources, recipe ideas, and practical exercises that will help facilitate the changes you wish to make.

 In review appointments, you can ask questions and address any barriers to your goals, develop insight into your eating behaviours, and adapt any strategies as necessary.